nduplessis11/strata/README.md

   - When `ON`, warnings are treated as errors (via `cmake/warnings.cmake`).
 - `STRATA_USE_X11` (Linux only; default: `ON`)
   - When `ON`, builds against X11.
-  - When `OFF`, uses the Wayland dependency path (Wayland window backend may be WIP depending on your repo state).
+  - When `OFF`, uses the Wayland dependency path (Wayland window backend may be WIP depending on the repo state).
 - `STRATA_ENABLE_ASAN` (default: `OFF`)
   - Enables AddressSanitizer on supported compilers (Clang/GCC).